matters-in-media-art/mattersinmediaart.org/assessing-time-based-media-art.md

           PC Users:
           * Run MediaInfo with the following command it will look something like this:

-* Confirm that the basic content is as expected, for example the codec, the wrapper, audio sample rate and bit¬depth, subsampling, frame   rate and the duration.
-Confirmation of Content
- This step in the technical assessment of your video files is to confirm the files you have received match what was expected from the artist or their representative.

-Identifying Obvious Technical Problems
+Assessing files: Identifying Technical Problems

+Integrity
 This step is to confirm that the files integrity is intact and there are no obvious signs that the file is incomplete or corrupted.
-The first method of checking the integrity of the file is to confirm that the file checksum associated with the file validates when transferred or moved to your storage infrastructure.
+The first method of checking the integrity of the file is to confirm that the file checksum associated with the file, if supplied with the artist on receipt, validates when transferred or moved to your storage infrastructure.
 If the checksum does not validate, this is a clear sign that something technically has changed within the file.
-The second method of checking the file integrity to to analyze the mediainfo report for clear indicators of technical problems.
-These can vary, but an example is a file that will not open and the mediainfo report looks like the image below:
+The second method of checking the file integrity is to analyze the MediaInfo report for clear indicators of technical problems.
+These can vary, but an example is a file that will not open in any player and the mediainfo report looks like the image below (insert image):

-By analyzing this report, it becomes clear that the file is incomplete and lacks the video and audio streams necessary for playback as mediainfo report finishes without displaying the video or audio stream technical metadata.
+By analyzing this report, it becomes clear that the file is incomplete and lacks the video and audio streams necessary for playback as the MediaInfo report finishes without displaying the video or audio stream technical metadata.
 This makes it clear that this information is not present in the file and is the reason for its inability to be displayed.
 This is a critical error with the file and will necessitate replacement.

-Identifying Technical Conflicts in Wrapper versus Streams
+Conflicts in Wrapper versus Streams
 Problems might arise in the consistent playback of a video stream with regards to aspect ratio and colour interpretation if there is conflicting metadata held in the wrapper and the stream.
+For example:

 Video
 ID/String                                : 1